chrilliams/pathways/src/markdown-pages/cloudengineer.md

           - "Handles complex error cases in RPC handlers and message consumers"
           - "Debugs production issues"
           - "Considers metrics when building a new system"
-        exampleCriteria:
-          - criteria: "Writes idiomatic Go code"
+          - "Writes idiomatic code"
-            examples:
-              - "Follows the guidelines in Effective Go (https://golang.org/doc/effective_go.html), avoids using patterns that are idiomatic in other languages"
-          - criteria: "Mitigates race conditions and partial failure states in distributed systems"
+          - "Mitigates race conditions and partial failure states in distributed systems"
-            examples:
           - "Uses locking where appropriate, writes code that is “self-healing” when dealing with distributed failure (e.g. data needs to be written in two or more services)"
-          - criteria: "Implements complex RPC handlers"
-            examples:
           - "Implements complex business logic, orchestrates multi-stage processes, deals with idempotency or distributed data sources"
-          - criteria: "Proactively considers security implications of their work"
+          - "Proactively considers security implications of their work"
-            examples:
           - "Appropriately ties down internal access to resources they're working with (e.g. RPC blacklisting, BigQuery permissions)"
           - "Evaluates security risks when contributing to proposals"
           - "Highlights potential security issues when raising and reviewing pull requests - e.g. adding rate limiting in an API, or leaving a code comment to explain why we choose not to"
-              - "\"There's a risk here of X, Y but given Z, I think this is OK\""
+          - '"There''s a risk here of X, Y but given Z, I think this is OK"'
           - "Loops in Security when their squad is unsure about something by posting in #security-requests"
-      -
-        grade: '7'
+      - grade: "7"
         criteria:
           - "Writes code that serves as a definitive example for new engineers"
           - "Leads the refactoring (de-cruftification) of complex systems"